esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 As a rule, either keep your objects global, use `new` to create them, or ensure that all objects needed live inside the same scope as the client.

-TLS and HTTPS basics
+TLS and HTTPS Basics
 ~~~~~~~~~~~~~~~~~~~~

 The following discussion is only intended to give a rough idea of TLS/HTTPS(which is just HTTP over a TLS connection) and the components an application needs to manage to make a TLS connection.
 For more detailed information, please check the relevant `RFC 5246 <https://www.ietf.org/rfc/rfc5246>`__ and others.

 TLS can be broken into two stages: verifying the identities of server (and potentially client), and then encrypting clocks of data bidirectionally.
+Verifying the identity of the other partner is handled via keys encoded in X509 certificates, optionally signed by a series of other entities.

 Public and Private Keys